Academic scholarships

 Your Gift Provides...

-Your generous gift is covering tuition fees for 18 students to complete three- or four-year college degrees:
+Your generous gift covered tuition fees for 18 students in North Sumatra to complete three- or four-year college degrees:

 • 1 student studying tax accounting at WBI